 There is no doubt about the significant benefits that the North South 400 kV Interconnection Development will bring to the people of Ireland, north and south.
 It will link the power distribution network in both parts of the island of Ireland, and it will improve competition by reducing the constraints that are restricting the efficient performance of the all-island Single Electricity Market.

 It will also improve security of supply across the country in general, and in the north east in particular, by providing a reliable high capacity link between the two parts of the all-island transmission system.
 It will support the development of renewable power generation by enhancing the flexible exchange of power flows over a large area of the Ireland.

 TOBIN is a key member of the consultancy team that has prepared and submitted the planning application for this nationally important strategic project.

 The North South 400kV Interconnection project has drawn its share of controversy, but the TOBIN approach of presenting the fundamental facts in a focused, patient, and calm manner, has been respectful and productive.
-Because of this approach, our client trusted us with speaking to individual landowners in consultations on the line route knowing that we would be professional, courteous and diplomatic in our dealings with the public.
+Because of this approach, the client trusted TOBIN with speaking to individual landowners in consultations on the line route knowing that TOBIN would be professional, courteous and diplomatic in it’s dealings with the public.